 Our dedicated team members serve the residents with an expert balance of professionalism and compassion.
 Our corporate values of caring align with the personal values of every team member.
 In addition to serving in accord with our four core values, stability and loyalty are also prominent.
 You can easily find team members who have earned service pins ranging from 15 to 30 years.

-David Smith has been Associate Director at Givens Estates since 2021.
+David Smith has been Associate Director at Givens Estates since 2021 and is currently serving as the Interim Executive Director.
 He served as Facilities Director from 2018-2021 and Grounds Director from 2005-2018.
 In his Facilities role, Mr. Smith was responsible for maintaining over 200 acres of property and over one million square feet of building space.
 His responsibilities as Associate Director include the areas of Independent Living Life Enrichment, Environmental Services, and Facility Services.